Sexuality Studies at Carleton

-The new Minor in Sexuality Studies, administered through the Institute of Interdisciplinary Studies, offers an interdisciplinary approach to a fast growing field of study.
+The Minor in Sexuality Studies offers an interdisciplinary approach to a fast growing field of study.
 Sexuality will be examined in its historical context and through current social, political, and cultural practices.
 The complex role of gender identities-gay, lesbian, bisexual, transgender, transsexual, and heterosexual-will also be analyzed.
 Students will be introduced to a diverse range of topics: queer theory and politics, marriage and the family, gay and lesbian parenting, human rights and diversity, law and sexuality, pornography and censorship, reproductive rights, and HIV/AIDS activism.

 Students will explore questions such as: